 Regarding the Author

-Robert Horton has been a film critic in Seattle for about 25 years, yet he mysteriously retains the blush of youth.
-He comments on film for The Herald (Everett, Washington), KUOW-FM, and the Seattle Channel.
-He is also the curator and host of the monthly Magic Lantern series at the Frye Art Museum, a periodic contributor to Film Comment and other publications, and the author of Billy Wilder: Interviews (University Press of Mississippi, 2001) and the upcoming Frankenstein (Columbia University Press/Wallflower Press, 2013); his work was also included in Best American Movie Writing 1999 (St. Martin’s Griffin, 1999) and the International Dictionary of Films and Filmmakers (St. James Press, 2000).
-He has also appeared on The Today Show, and is a member of the Broadcast Film Critics Association.
+Robert Horton has been a film critic in Seattle for many years, yet he mysteriously retains the blush of youth.
+A member of the National Society of Film Critics and the host of the radio show “The Music and the Movies,” he was the longtime film critic of the Seattle Weekly and the Daily Herald (Everett, Washington) and a regular contributor to Film Comment and other magazines.
+He is a board member and “Programmer-Historian in Residence” at nonprofit Scarecrow Video and the leader of Scarecrow Academy.
+From 2005 to 2014 he was the curator and host of the monthly Magic Lantern series at the Frye Art Museum.
+Books include Frankenstein (Columbia University Press/Wallflower Press, 2014) and Billy Wilder: Interviews (University Press of Mississippi, 2001); his work was also included in Best American Movie Writing 1999 (St. Martin’s Griffin, 1999), For Kids of All Ages: The National Society of Film Critics on Children’s Movies (Rowman & Littlefield, 2019), and the International Dictionary of Films and Filmmakers (St. James Press, 2000).
+He has appeared on The Today Show, and is a member of the Critics Choice Association.
+In 2016 he received a Fulbright Specialist grant to Romania.
 (More below.)

 Rob Horton A 12 feb 2010